 Potential Savings Goals to Work Toward

-The next thing you could consider doing with your savings is paying off any ‘bad’ debt you might have.
-Bad debt is any debt that has high-interest rates—think anything higher than a 7% interest rate.
+Another important thing you could consider doing with your savings is paying off any “bad” or high-interest debt you may have.

-The debt avalanche method involves putting all your extra payments towards the debt with the highest interest rate, while paying the minimum on the others.
+Another approach is the debt avalanche method.
+This Involves putting all your extra payments towards the debt with the highest interest rate, while paying the minimum on the others.

 When that debt is paid off, you then focus on the debt with the next-highest interest rate.
-Since you are concentrating on the debt with the highest interest rate, this strategy could end up being the most cost-effective.
+Since you are concentrating on the debt with the highest interest rate, this strategy can end up being the most cost-effective.

 Saving for Retirement